jamaball/JIF-2355-Mapping-Violence-In-Modern-Italy/README.md

 ### Troubleshooting
   - Attempting to run our application with an outdated version of React will cause errors.
 Ensure that you have installed React v.
 18.

+# Additional Information
+  - Additional information on how to convert Excel data into a geoJSON file and how to upload geoJSON files to the database can be found [here](FormattedCrimeDataUpload.json).

 # Release Notes

 ## Version 1.0.0